stevechanieee/-3-DockerSwarm_Kubernetes/README.md

 n software engineering, CI/CD or CICD generally refers to the combined practices of continuous integration and either continuous delivery or continuous deployment.
 CI/CD bridges the gaps between development and operation activities and teams by enforcing automation in building, testing and deployment of applications.

+CD Is The Practice That Focuses On Producing Release-Ready Software w/ Every Code Change.